PostgREST/postgrest-docs/configuration.rst

 openapi-mode
 ------------

-  Specifies how the OpenAPI output should be displayed:
+  Specifies how the OpenAPI output should be displayed.

   .. code:: bash